API keys

 Permissions

-API keys enable both write and read permissions, allowing you to query auth-gated REST endpoints and Websocket channel, but also send transactions and process withdrawals.
+API keys enable both write and read permissions, allowing you to query auth-gated REST endpoints and Websocket channels, but also send transactions and process withdrawals.

-While it allows to process withdrawals, you should consider that only secure withdrawals can be executed without also providing the account's Ethereum private key - as they can only be sent to the same L1 address that created the account.
-On the other hand, Fast Withdrawals and Transfers can be sent to other L1 addresses and will require the wallet's private key.
+While it allows for processing withdrawals, you should consider that only secure withdrawals can be executed without also signing the account's Ethereum private key - as they can only be sent to the same L1 address that created the account.
+On the other hand, Fast Withdrawals and Transfers can be sent to other L1 addresses and will require signing with the wallet's private key.

 Authentication